‘Dark Waters’ is a crowd-pleasing thriller to make you care about companies poisoning our water

 A procedural with a pulse

-The film follows an unlikely protagonist for a story about the ravages of a chemical company: corporate defense attorney Robert Bilott (played by Mark Ruffalo, who also produced.)
-Although Bilott spent most of his career coming to the aid of conglomerates, the Cincinnati lawyer is pulled into the fight against DuPont as a favor to his rural West Virginian family.
+The film follows an unlikely protagonist for a story about the hazardous misdeeds of a chemical company: corporate defense attorney Robert Bilott (played by Mark Ruffalo, who also produced.)
+Although Bilott spent most of his career coming to the aid of conglomerates, the Cincinnati lawyer is pulled into a fight against DuPont as a favor to his rural West Virginian family.
 Somewhat reluctantly, he visits a farmer from the region, Wilbur Tennant (Bill Camp), and is horrified by what he finds.
-An alarming number of Tennant’s cows have been dying and many of his calves are born with deformities—enough to suggest that nearby DuPont may have contaminated the water supply.
+An alarming number of Tennant’s cows have been dying and many of his calves are being born with deformities—enough to suggest that nearby DuPont may have contaminated the water supply.
 With the even more reluctant (at first) support of a more senior partner at his firm (Robbins), Bilott sets out to unravel the story.
-What he finds is that the DuPont plant, near Parkersburg, West Virginia, had dumped a chemical called C-8 (perfluorooctanoic acid) into the Ohio River, tainting the local water and causing untold illnesses ranging from blackened teeth to terminal cancer.
+He soon finds that the DuPont plant has dumped a chemical called C-8 into the Ohio River, tainting the local water and causing untold illnesses ranging from blackened teeth to terminal cancer—and not just for cows.

-Dark Waters is a procedural with a pulse—and a terrifying legal thriller.
-It’s the unholy spawn of John Grisham and Stephen King, with the misfortune to be entirely rooted in real life.
+Dark Waters is a procedural with a pulse, the unholy spawn of John Grisham and Stephen King, except entirely rooted in real life.

 Ruffalo read the article the film is based on, which ran in the New York Times Magazine in early 2016, and quickly sought to option the rights.
-He had been looking for just such a project to throw himself into, something that would marry his ongoing activism with a compelling story.
+He’d been looking for just such a project, something that would marry his ongoing activism with a compelling story.
 He wasn’t the only one interested, however.
-As he started bidding on the rights, it turned out that he was bidding against Participant Media, the company that produced the Oscar-winning Spotlight, for which Ruffalo was nominated as Best Supporting Actor.
-Ruffalo and the company ended up joining forces to make the movie together.
+As he started bidding on the rights, it turned out he was bidding against Participant Media, the company that produced the Oscar-winning Spotlight, for which Ruffalo was nominated as Best Supporting Actor.
+Ruffalo and the company opted to join forces to make the movie together.

-The actor had been a producer on several films before, including his directorial debut, 2010’s Sympathy for Delicious, but this would be the first project he would throw his full weight behind as a three-time Oscar nominee and angry green anchor of the Marvel Cinematic Universe.
+Ruffalo had been a producer on several films before, including his directorial debut, 2010’s Sympathy for Delicious, but this would be the first project he threw his full weight behind as a three-time Oscar nominee and angry green anchor of the Marvel Cinematic Universe.
 He was instrumental in bringing on board acclaimed director Todd Haynes, along with Robbins, and he wanted to be as involved in developing the script as possible.

 “We have these big, important issues to talk about and I just feel like storytelling is how you really get to people and transcend politics,” Ruffalo says in a separate interview.
 “I thought this was an important story that’s really kind of a crowd pleaser, but you could also tell it as a thriller or a horror flick.
 And at the same time, it’s about a true story, which is really fucking frightening.
 It’s out there, there’s this menace around us.”